 One of the things that makes Lane unique is our school song, Go Lane Go!
 Surprisingly, many Laneites are unaware that it is an original composition written by Jack T. Nelson, Class of 1915.
 Nelson was the assistant conductor of the orchestra and manager of the Glee Club, as well as one of the first editors of the school newspaper.
 His song debuted on December 15,1914 and was quickly adopted by the student body.
 Go Jack Go!

-Kurt Sacksteder
+Dr. Kurt Sacksteder

 Class of 1971